dotcs/rs-sudoku/Readme.md

 # Simple Sudoku Solver written in Rust

 This project is a toy project that I have written to get familiar with the Rust language.
-It contains a simple algorithm to solve Sudokus.
+It contains a simple algorithm to solve sudokus.

 ## Getting started